Continue with LinkedIn

 • Site audit customization is limited: While Site Crawl covers the fundamentals well, it is less configurable than Screaming Frog or Sitebulb for advanced technical SEO audits.
 Power users may find the fixed crawl settings and issue categorization too rigid for complex site architectures.

-Moz Pro Pricing Overview
+Moz Pro Pricing overview

 The Starter plan suits freelancers managing a single site, while the Standard plan is Moz Pro’s most popular tier for small teams.
 Agencies and mid-market companies typically land on the Medium plan for its 10 campaigns and 1,500 tracked keywords, and the Large plan serves enterprise teams running 25+ campaigns.
+For a complete breakdown of every plan, feature limit, and hidden cost, see our Moz Pro pricing review.

-Who Is Moz Pro Best For?
+Who is Moz Pro best for?

 Moz Pro for Small Businesses and Solopreneurs